lukaszlaba/soco/README.rst

 Description
 -----------

 Soco is a tool that help analyse Staad member results.
 Soco output report and plots make easy to find extreme member forces needed for connection design.
+For how to use check manual pdf file.

 How to run it
 -------------